Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 # Step 5: Projectile collisions - Introduction

 We will now make the projectiles collide with a target.
-The target will be a simple sphere.
+The target will be our enemy model.
 We will need to create a bounding box (an invisible mathematical cube) around both the projectile and the target.
 We will then check if these bounding boxes are colliding.

 Let's start by creating the target.

 ## The Enemy

-Add the BeachBall model to MGCB.
+Add the `Saucer.fbx` model to MGCB.

 ### An Enemy class blueprint